 Before building your Bobber can even start you need what’s known as a donor bike.

-In general the cruiser type motorcycles are the easiest to convert into a Bobber.
+In general the cruiser type motorcycles are the easiest to convert into Bobber bikes.
 That’s not to say there are plenty of motorcycles that can’t be converted.
 However, as you arrived here looking for ideas of how much it costs to build a Bobber I am assuming you are contemplating your first ever build so I am trying to set you up for a successful project.

 I am acutely aware that many shed builds end up never seeing tarmac because the project proved to be too difficult, costly or time consuming.